OCTOBER 1942

 Only 50 C-47,C-48s are available to fly the Hump to supply China.

-China is more interested in fighting communists than Japanese.
+China is more interested in fighting communists than fighting Japanese.

 German Army North advancing through Baltic states